 An early pioneer in the sector, WFN was one of the first charities to channel funding to locally-led projects in the Global South.
 We support courageous changemakers who are collaborating with communities in their home countries to benefit wildlife, landscapes and people.

 Our rigorous, and renowned, application process identifies inspiring individuals with staying power, who can combine the latest science with participatory action.
 We have earned our reputation by:

 - Using rigorous application screening involving an expert academic panel and international reference checks.

 - Interviewing Whitley Award finalists before selecting winners, ensuring we know and trust the individuals to whom we give funds.

 - Attracting applications from leaders in locations where funds are hardest to raise, most needed, and have the largest conservation impact.

-- Supporting nature conservationists who are usually nationals of the countries where they work, who are often best placed to inspire change.
+- Supporting grassroots nature conservationists who are nationals of the countries where they work and embedded in their community, who are often best placed to inspire change.

 - Offering laddered funding that allows for long-term conservation, not one-off grants.

 - Giving our winners PR support and media training to help raise their profile and enable them to leverage their success.